The Brand Memo is Dead

 The Brand Memo dictates that “Department litigators may not use noncompliance with guidance documents as a basis for proving violations of applicable law in ACE cases.’…The Justice Manual is different.
 Section 1-20.100 states that DOJ ‘may continue to rely on agency guidance documents for purposes . . . that do not treat such documents as creating by themselves binding requirements that do not already exist by statute or regulation’ (emphasis added).”

 The Brand Memo dictates that “Department litigators may not use noncompliance with guidance documents as a basis for proving violations of applicable law in ACE cases.”
 I don’t know what that means, but it sounds pretty broad.
-The only use of “guidance documents” Brand expressly permitted was to establish knowledge of legal requirements when the guidance “simply explain[ed] or paraphrase[d] legal mandates.”
+The only use of “guidance documents” that the Brand Memo expressly permitted was to establish knowledge of legal requirements when the guidance “simply explain[ed] or paraphrase[d] legal mandates.”
 The entire Memo was less than two pages.
 This led to substantial disagreements over its true scope.